Gender Equity Issues

 Acknowledgement of the Observed Gender Bias and Inequity

 Equity is defined as the process that achieves an outcome that has equality.
 This means that equality is NOT the same as equity.
 If equity is successfully implemented on a gender basis, all groups are given the needed number and types of resources so that they achieve equal results in comparison with other groups.
+Example of how inequities in educations can lead in a lack in diversity within the workforce can be observed in the Race and Ethnicity in Higher Education: A Status Report (Espinosa, et al. 2020).
 Unfortunately, popular attempts for gender equity resemble equal distribution of resources.
 This is due to the unwillingness to acknowledge gender inequity in academia.

 The first step to solving a problem is properly identifying issue itself.
 Similar to learning new course concepts, we can tackle this step by examining numerous examples of gender (in)equity.
 To help quicken the acknowledgement step of gender inequity, more voices need to be heard.
 You, the reader, can directly share your personal story with us, the academic community, to start that honest conversation.